 Commonly Used Drugs No Longer Covered

-Here's a list of some drugs that are no longer covered as of January 1, 2021.3
+Here's a list of some drugs that will no longer be covered as of January 1, 2022.3

 If your prescription drug is on the list, you'll see other drug alternatives that may be options for you.

 Find covered drug alternatives.

 Here’s your 2022 drug list (for coverage that renews or starts on or after January 1, 2022):